Home » Blog » Mexican Tile » The Best Advice You Could Ever Get about Spanish Tile (Photo & Video)

 When a quality Spanish tile is installed with quality products, any ongoing cleaning & maintenance should be fundamental.
 Here are a few tips for each type of tile we’ve discussed.

 Saltillo Tile Flooring & Cement Tiles.
 Let’s assume your terracotta floor is fully sealed.
 Clean by mopping or by using a Swiffer wet jet type of cleaner.
 To preserve the life of the floor sealer, dilute any cleaning chemicals.
 Alternatively, clean with a diluted mixture of vinegar & water.
 But first, confirm any cleaning methods and chemicals with the sealer manufacturer.
 Additionally, maintain the warm and fresh look of any terracotta floor by applying a new coat of sealer.
 Check with the sealer manufacturer to determine the frequency and method of a new application.
+For more Saltillo flooring advice, reach out – we are happy to help!

 Painted Talavera Tiles.
 Inspect on occasion for any chipped tiles.
 Traditionally, Talavera tiles are glazed with paint.
 If so, they do not need to be sealed.
 To clean, wipe down with a damp cloth and dilute any cleaning chemicals.
 Confirm any specific cleaning materials and processes with the supplier of the Spanish Talavera tiles.